igorline/slither_wiki/Detector-Documentation.md

 * Confidence: `High`

 ### Description
-Detect if different Solidity versions are used.
+Detect whether different Solidity versions are used.

 ### Recommendation
 Use one Solidity version.